-Navigating the sub-menus
+Sub-menus

 Selecting a main menu option displays the sub-menu screen for that option.
 In this example, the selector arrow is on the top line of the Set Date and Time sub-menu screen.

 Use the up or down arrow key to move the selector arrow to an option, and press the ENTER key.